guojing0/guojing0.github.io/about-me.md

 title: My "Resume"
 ---

 I am **Jing Guo**, a classical music lover, developer and long-distance runner, occasionally.
-I am happy to be an adult on my birthday.
+I am happy to be an adult after my 18th birthday.

 I love writing blogs/essays and coding, and I am also fascinated by history, psychology, human behavior, finance, technology and MOOC.
 You can meet me on [Coursera](https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b) and [Khan Academy](https://www.khanacademy.org/profile/guojing/).